kyonides/hiddenchest_linux/README.md

     - `close_icon` is nothing but the icon where you can click to close the box!
     - `contents` stands for the actual container of all of your text messages printed on it!
 * The `Graphics` module has three additional properties: `fullscreen` represents the current fullscreen mode (`true` = fullscreen, `false` = windowed), `show_cursor` hides the system cursor inside the game window when `false` and `block_fullscreen` (`true` or `false`) will prevent the player from entering fullscreen mode or not even if they change the configuration file settings.
+* `Graphics` module also lets you take snapshots by calling:
+   -  `screenshot` or `save_screenshot` or `save_snapshot`
+         - The image is stored in the Screenshots directory by default.
-* `Graphics` module also lets you take snapshots by calling the `save_screenshot` method (stored in Screenshots directory) or get its width and height as an array with `dimensions`.
+   - `dimensions` lets you get its width and height as an array.
 * `Settings` module lets you customize your game settings via script calls.
     - `image_format` and `image_format=` let you check out or assign a preferred image format for your screenshots.
 Available options are:
          - :jpg or 0 for JPG format - default option